Requirements

-Linux is a multi-user operating system, multiple users are login and working on the same Linux system at the same time.
-For security purposes, it is a very bad idea to share the credentials of the same user.
-It is recommended to create a separate user and group for each task and assign necessary permission to a particular user.
-You can achieve this by understanding the User and Group management.
+Linux is a multi-user operating system.
+Multiple users are logging in and working on the same Linux system simultaneously.
+For security purposes, it is a horrible idea to share the credentials of the same user.
+Therefore, creating a separate user and group for each task is recommended and assigning necessary permission to a particular user.
+You can achieve this by understanding User and Group management.

 You can create a new user account using the useradd or adduser command followed by the username.